AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ### Q: What are different migration approaches when DM integration present on Source AEM?

-A: Please read the above question and answer before
+Please read the above question and answer before

 (These are two possible options but are not limited to only these two).
 It depends on how customer wants to approach the UAT, Performance testing, the available environment and whether a clone is being used for migration or not.
 Please consider these two as starting point for discussion